mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-future-directions.markdown

   what the files are when a new boilerplate project is created (especially important with Django)

+* Flesh out new continuous integration, web design and code metrics sections.

+* Split web application security and other security (lower level protocols) into separate pages.

 After those updates are done I'll go back through and apply visuals to each section to make them easier to read and understand.